 If you’re looking for alternative remedies to help manage issues like chronic pain, anxiety, or conditions such as ulcerative colitis, medical marijuana could offer relief.
-At Specialized Spine & Pain Care in Morrisville, Pennsylvania, with satellite locations in Bristol, Pennsylvania and Philadelphia, Pennsylvania, you can learn more about the medical marijuana treatments available from Dana Mincer, DO.
+At Specialized Spine & Pain Care in Morrisville, Pennsylvania, with satellite locations in Bristol, Pennsylvania and Philadelphia, Pennsylvania, you can learn more about the medical marijuana treatments available from Dr. Soccio.
 To see if you could be a good candidate for medical marijuana, call or schedule an appointment today.

 Medical marijuana describes the process of using plant-based extracts or the whole, unprocessed cannabis plant to treat a variety of conditions, illnesses, and symptoms.
 Also known as medical cannabis, this therapy uses two marijuana chemicals: tetrahydrocannabinol (THC) and cannabidiol (CBD).